awsdocs/aws-amplify-console-user-guide/doc_source/custom-build-image.md

 ### Custom build image requirements<a name="custom-build-image-requirements"></a>

-For a custom build image to work as an Amplify Console build image, it must meet the following requirements:
+For a custom build image to work as an Amplify build image, it must meet the following requirements:

 1.  **cURL**: When we launch your custom image, we download our build runner into your container, and therefore we require cURL to be present\.
 If this dependency is missing, the build will instantly fail without any output as our build\-runner was unable to produce any output\.